dm13450/dm13450.github.io/_posts/2021-08-04-questdb-part-1.md

 I am setting the processes up using a programming pattern called 'product/consumer'.
 This means building one process that produces data and a separate process that can consume data.
 Having the two functions separate allows for a better scalability if you wanted to add in more exchanges or workers.
 It also means that there is a degree of independence between the two processes and reducing the coupling should make for an easier development experience.

 To set this up in Julia we need to create a `RemoteChannel` which is how the producer and consumer processes will comunicate.
-It will be fileld up with the type `Trade` that we will also create.
+It will be filled up with the type `Trade` that we will also create.

 ```julia